cgruver/okd4-single-node-cluster/docs/index.md

     1. It will pull the current versions of `oc` and `openshift-install` based on the value of `${OKD_RELEASE}` that we set previously.
     1. Copies the install-config-snc.yaml file to the install directory as install-config.yaml.
     1. Invokes the openshift-install command against our install-config to produce ignition files
+    1. Modifies the ignition files for the SNC node IP configruation
     1. Copies the ignition files into place for FCOS install
     1. Pulls the requested Fedora CoreOS release based on the values of `${FCOS_VER}` and `${FCOS_STREAM}`
     1. Creates a bootable ISO for the Bootstrap and Master nodes with a customized `isolinux.cfg` file.